-- 139 Slots: This includes advanced video slots, traditional reel slots and games themed after popular entertainment franchises such as Planet of the Apes.
-Multiple software providers contribute to the games list, so you’ll find significant variety in terms of themes, graphics and bonus features.
+- 139 Slots: This includes advanced video slots, traditional reel slots, and games themed after popular entertainment franchises such as Planet of the Apes.
+Multiple software providers contribute to the games list, so you’ll find significant variation in terms of themes, graphics, and bonus features.

-- 13 Live Dealer Games: The live dealer games at Lottoland casino employ real, human dealers seated at real gaming tables all streamed live to you on your desktop or mobile device.
-After you place your bets, you can watch in real time as the dealers manage the game, deal the cards and spin the wheel.
+- 13 Live Dealer Games: The live dealer games at Lottoland casino employ real, human dealers seated at real gaming tables, all streamed live to you on your desktop or mobile device.
+After you place your bets, you can watch in real-time as the dealers manage the game, deal with the cards and spin the wheel.

 Keno Every 4 Minutes

-At other sites, you pretty much just need to wait until the next drawing for anything to happen.
+You pretty much need to wait until the next drawing for anything to happen at other sites.
 At Lottoland, they have keno games running every four minutes, 24 hours a day.

 Depositing and Getting Paid

 Lottoland accepts multiple deposit methods that are tailored to your location.
-Here in the UK, we can deposit with Visa, MasterCard, Neteller, Skrill, Paysafecard and bank transfer (on request).
+We can deposit with Visa, MasterCard, Neteller, Skrill, Paysafecard, and bank transfer (on request) here in the UK.
 If you live elsewhere, you will see different deposit methods designed for customers in your country.